Faculty Diversity

 5) Go to your institution email to find a confirmation/welcome email.
 Click “Activate Account” in the email.

-If you have any questions about the membership, please contact: Jessi Smith, Associate Vice Chancellor for Research, jsmith20@uccs.edu, or Deborah Pina-Thomas, Faculty Coordinator for the campus NCFDD membership, dpinatho@uccs.edu.
+If you have any questions about the membership, please contact: Jessi Smith.
 If you have any technical questions, please email NCFDD at Membership@FacultyDiversity.org.

 Faculty Coordinator for the campus NCFDD membership